 The College of Applied Biology of British Columbia was established in 2003.
 It operates under a legal statute by an Act of the

 government, the British Columbia .
 It is the governing body for members of the College, including Registered Professional Biologists (RPBio) and Registered Biology Technologists.
 Currently, a student taking all of the courses required to complete the Wildlife and Fisheries Major at UNBC should meet the education requirements for eligibility as a Registered Professional Biologist (RPBio) in BC.
-The BSc Wildlife and Fisheries degree at UNBC currently includes the 25 science courses; 15 biology courses and a course in Chemistry, Math, Communications, Introductory Biology; and advanced courses in Systematics or Classification, Cellular Biology, Organismal Biology, Ecology, Applied Biology, and Statistics required by the College of Applied Biology.
-Following graduation, students also must gain three years of progressive experience practicing applied biology and complete a professional report to apply for RPBio status.
+The BSc Wildlife and Fisheries degree at UNBC currently includes the 25 science courses; 13 biology courses and a course in Chemistry, Math, Communications, Introductory Biology; and advanced courses in Systematics, Cellular Biology, and/or Organismal Biology, Ecology, Applied Biology, and Statistics as required by the College of Applied Biology.
+Following graduation, students also must gain three years of progressive experience practicing applied biology and complete a professional report to apply for registration as an RPBio.
 Because an undergraduate thesis that is subsequently published can count for this professional report, students should consider exploring options to complete an Undergraduate Thesis at UNBC.
 The CAB requirements for registration as an RPBio are at https://www.cab-bc.org/file-download/schedule-3.
 The education self assessment form can be found at https://www.cab-bc.org/file-download/rpbiobit-academic-worksheet.
 College of Applied Biology Act

 The Wildlife Society of North America administers the Certified Wildlife Biologist Program.
 The Wildlife Society, founded in 1937, is an international, non-profit scientific and educational organization serving and representing wildlife professionals in all areas of wildlife conservation and resource management.
 Its goal is to promote excellence in wildlife stewardship through science and education.
-Information on the Certified Wildlife Biologist Program can be found on The Wildlife Society website.
-Members of the UNBC Wildlife and Fisheries Curriculum Committee are currently working with the TWS CWB Certification Board to see whether the BSc Wildlife and Fisheries meets the course requirements for the TWS Certification.
+Information on the Certified Wildlife Biologist Program for UNBC Wildlife and Fisheries students can be found here.

 The American Fisheries Society (AFS) offers a Professional Certification Program, which evaluates the education and experience of fisheries professionals.
 Successful applicants are awarded certification on a two-tiered system.
-Applications are evaluated on an ongoing basis, and applicants do not have to be AFS members.
+Applications are evaluated four times per year, and applicants must be a current AFS member to be certified.
 Certification may be used as: 1) a basis for evaluation for employment; 2) demonstration of expertise; 3) continuing professional activities; and 4) education and verification of professionalism.
-Information on the Professional Certification Program can be found on the AFS website.
+Information on the American Fisheries Society’s Certification Program for UNBC Wildlife and Fisheries students can be found here.